Neurons Speak in Ranges: Breaking Free from Discrete Neuronal Attribution: Neuron Interpretation Analysis

 \subsection{Salient Neurons Extraction}

-\textbf{Problem setup and preparation}: We record activations for training samples of different concepts to perform neuron interpretation.
-Specifically, if we want to interpret neurons of $\mathbf{h}^l$ (hidden state vector at layer $l$), we traverse the training dataset and store the values of $\mathbf{h}^l$ and the associated concepts of all samples into a set $H^l$.
+We record activations for training samples of different concepts to perform neuron interpretation.
+Specifically, if we want to interpret neurons of $\mathbf{h}^l$ (hidden vector at layer $l$), we perform a forward pass using the training dataset and store the values of $\mathbf{h}^l$ and the associated concepts of all samples into a set $H^l$.
 The set $H^l$ is further partitioned into $H^l_c$ for all concepts $c\in C$.
 Such preparation is common in the relevant literature \citep{dalvi2019neurox, grains, AntvergB22}.

-\textbf{Max activations.} \citet{frankle2019lotterytickethypothesisfinding} extract high activations as a saliency ranking metric relying upon the rationale that maximally activating neurons with respect to a concept $c$ are important for that concept. \textbf{Probe analysis.} \citet{grains} train a linear classifier on the hidden representations \( H^l_c \) to predict each concept.
-The learned model weights are then utilized as a saliency ranking. \textbf{Probeless.} \citet{AntvergB22} examine individual neurons, without the need for auxiliary classifiers, using the element-wise difference between mean vectors.
+We explore standard neuron saliency approaches, namely max activations~\citep{frankle2019lotterytickethypothesisfinding}, probless~\citep{AntvergB22}, and probe analysis~\citep{grains}.
 Details of these approaches are provided in Appendix~\ref{sec:sec_sailiency_details}.
+To evaluate these saliency methods, we employ a concept erasure task that masks the neurons identified as salient by each method and measures their ability to suppress a target concept while minimally affecting auxiliary concepts.
+Table~\ref{tab:performance_drops_probeless_Probe_Max_reduced} in Appendix~\ref{sec:sec_sailiency_details} provides the results for this experiment.
+Notably, all evaluated saliency methods exhibit degradation in auxiliary concepts when salient neurons for a target concept are masked.
+One explanation for such deterioration in auxiliary concepts is due to the \emph{polysemantic} neurons.
+That is, if individual neurons encode multiple concepts, interventions targeting a specific concept can inadvertently disrupt other concepts co-represented within the same neurons.

-To assess the effectiveness of the attribution methods, we perform neuron masking on the salient neurons identified by each method in a concept erasure task.
-Table~\ref{tab:performance_drops_probeless_Probe_Max_reduced} provides the results for this experiment.
-We observe that irrespective of the method used to obtain saliency ranking, a single concept eraser using salient neurons causes deterioration in performance across several concepts.
-Max activation causes the highest degree of deterioration in the targeted concept while maintaining a comparable deterioration in auxiliary concepts.
-Based on this finding, we adopt max activation ranking for saliency ranking.
-Moreover, we hypothesize that one reason for such deterioration in overall performance is due to the polysemantic nature of neurons.
+While any saliency method can be used to identify influential neurons, \emph{we adopt max activation ranking throughout this work because it provides the strongest targeted suppression} as compared to other evaluated methods while exhibiting comparable degradation in auxiliary concepts.